Railstars/Aegaeon/README.md

 Firmware
 --------

 The firmware is written in pure C, and can be conditionally compiled for one of three possible configurations (motor only; motor + two functions; H-Bridge-driven function-only).
-Feature packed, and fully NMRA standards compliant, guaranteed by a stringent set of unit tests (not yet uploaded, but to be available soon).
+Feature packed, and fully NMRA standards compliant, guaranteed by a stringent set of unit tests (in UnitTests folder, includes Xcode and NetBeans projects so you can run them straight on your Mac or PC).

 ### Features